joycewho1/betelnutessay/README.md

        label="Not in copyright"
        fit="contain">

 The spread in the practice is attached to the high cultural and symbolic value associated with both betel chewing and the betel leaf.
-In the Sri Rama (Malay derivation of the Ramayana), betel chewing is a gesture of <span data-click-image-zoomto="1|47,408,502,491">welcoming and invitation</span>[^18] This is paired with expressions of humility about the quality of the nut as an additional token of Malay politeness.[^19] The Sri Rama also highlights the physical effects of betel chewing, notably its “stupefying effect” which underscores the chemical properties tied to its medicinal value.[^20]
+In the Sri Rama (Malay derivation of the Ramayana), betel chewing is a gesture of <span data-click-image-zoomto="1|47,408,502,491">welcoming and invitation</span>[^18] This is paired with expressions of humility about the quality of the nut as an additional token of Malay politeness.[^19] The Sri Rama also highlights the physical effects of betel chewing, notably its <span data-click-image-zoomto="2|149,563,343,336">“stupefying effect”</span> which underscores the chemical properties tied to its medicinal value.[^20]
 <param ve-image
        url="media/sri rama 106.jpg"
        title="Excerpt from the Sri Rama"